Does Tea Expire? How Long Tea Lasts For

 2. Loss of Flavor and Aroma

 If you brew a cup of tea and find that it lacks flavor or aroma, this is a clear sign that it has lost its freshness.
 Tea leaves can lose their essential oils and flavors over time due to exposure to air and light.
-If the brewed tea tastes weak or has an off-putting chemical taste, it’s best to throw it away.
+If the brewed tea tastes weak or has an off-putting chemical flavor, it's best to discard it.

 3. Cloudiness or Clumping